 When eBay first started in 1996, it was an auction only site, accessible by dial-up internet, in the U.S. only.
 Today we live in a world of mobile devices, sniping tools, eBay buyers all over the world, and a variety of eBay listing types.

 Historically, eBay sellers claim that Sunday night is the best time to end listings.
 But is that still true?
 Let's look at the variables that affect when items sell and you can come to your own conclusion

 When eBay first started, 7-day auctions were the only option.
 Many sellers listed their items on Sunday evenings because they worked full time and had the time on Sunday to work on their eBay businesses.
-Since auctions ran for 7-days, the listings ended on the following Sunday.
+So the "Sunday is the best time to end a listing" theory grew out of that routine.

-eBay Listing Specials Often Flood the Market
+eBay Listing Specials

 You know those listing specials eBay offers?
 Like 1,000 free listings for a 7-day period?
 Those actually work against you when doing auctions.
 Here is what happens.
 Sellers often wait to list their items until eBay offers a free auction listing special.
 Then, the eBay marketplace is flooded with listings because sellers are taking advantage of the free special.
-There are exponentially more listings on eBay during the specials.
-Which means more unsold listings.
+There are exponentially more listings on eBay during the specials, which means more unsold listings.

 The best time to list eBay items is now, don't wait, and don't spend valuable time trying to crack the eBay code.
 People around the world are waiting to buy your items.